MSc (full and part-time) and PG Certificate programme approved and awarded through Plymouth University

 We welcome people from all backgrounds, cultures and of any age – whether you are currently employed, unemployed, a student or retired.
 The diversity of our student group is a rich part of how we learn and is a reflection of the diversity of nature itself.

 As part of this programme you will also carry out an independent research project in which you can apply holistic science to your own area of interest.

 This is an unparalleled opportunity to undertake high level research outside the usual constraints of academic norms.
 Projects can be presented as personal narrative, film, artwork, poetry or any other creative endeavor, alongside more conventional modes of delivery.

 Graduates from this programme will have the skills and knowledge to work for sustainable change in the public, private and NGO sectors or to set up their own projects or organisations that will be a part of the transition to a more holistic understanding and appreciation of the world.

 Previous students have gone into areas such as ecological business consulting, educational projects and academia, healthcare, agriculture, media and film-making, NGOs and working with indigenous people.

-Brian was a Canadian mathematician and biologist, a Professor Emeritus at the Open University and a key founder of the field of theoretical biology.
+Brian Goodwin, co-founder of our postgraduate programme in Holistic Science, was a Canadian mathematician and biologist, a Professor Emeritus at the Open University and a key founder of the field of theoretical biology.
 He made key contributions to the foundations of biomathematics, complex systems and generative models in developmental biology.
 He was one of the prominent scientists who suggested that a reductionist view of nature will fail to explain complex features.